DavidVogelxyz/library/servers/vaultwarden-on-alpine.md

 However, as mentioned earlier, if "/var/lib/vaultwarden/config.json" exists, the "SMTP_FROM_NAME" will also need to be updated there.

+### Webpage settings

+Once logged in, there are a few settings that can (and should) be changed.

+Navigate to "Settings > Preferences" and observe the default settings for "Vault timeout" (15 minutes) and "Theme" (light).

+For most users, a "Vault timeout" of 15 minutes may be too high, and can be lowered to a setting that is convenient, yet secure.
+Also, most users will likely prefer the dark theme to the light theme.

+### Browser extensions

+Similarly to the webpage settings, there are a few settings that should be changed for the browser extension.
+Note that, as of 2024 August 8, both Chrome-based browsers and Firefox appear to have identical locations for their settings.

+First, navigate to "Settings > Account Security" and observe the default setting for "Vault timeout" (on browser restart).
+Users may prefer to set this to a discrete timeout, rather than leaving their Vaultwarden unlocked for the duration of their browser session.

+Next, navigate to "Settings > Auto-fill" and observe the default setting for "Clear clipboard" (never).
+It is probably a good security practice to have this set to a convenient (yet secure) value, such as 10 or 20 seconds.

+Last, navigate to "Settings > Vault > Sync".
+While this isn't a setting, it is good to note that manual sync can always be achieved through this menu option.

+- Note: for users that don't have a root certificate authority installed at the browser or OS level, there may be times when a sync failed with an error of "failed to fetch".
+    - This is often due to the fact that the certificate needs to be (re)accepted.
+    - Simply navigate to the URL of the Vaultwarden server, accept the security warning regarding the certificate, and attempt to sync again.
+        - The user does **NOT** need to sign in on the webpage -- accepting the security warning so the page can load is sufficient to resolve this issue.

 ### Fixing icons

 Sometimes, icons that previously displayed properly will fail to load.
 I experienced this when migrating a Vaultwarden Alpine container from one Proxmox instance to another.
 However, I am unsure whether this was due to the container being redeployed on a different Proxmox, or a different network.
 It didn't happen for all favicons; but, there were a certain handful that failed to load on the new server.